ai-learning-space/sql-expert/Databases and Tables/Indexes.md

 <aside>

-💡 By default, DBMS doesn’t place the data in an optimal order
+💡 By default, DBMS doesn’t place the data in an optimal order.

 </aside>